syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/auto-complete/filtering.md

 An AutoComplete supports diacritics filtering which will ignore the [diacritics](https://en.wikipedia.org/wiki/Diacritic) and makes it easier to filter the results in international characters lists when the [ignoreAccent](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.AutoCompleteBuilder~IgnoreAccent.html) is enabled.

-In the following sample,data with diacritics are bound as dataSource for AutoComplete.
+In the following sample, data with diacritics are bound as dataSource for AutoComplete.

 {% if page.publishingplatform == "aspnet-core" %}